wp6a1f5e68.png

 the real owner of the house — though she tolerates our goofy gallumphing

-dog Loki considerably less, and though he's five times her size, he lives in
+dog Loki considerably less (though he's five times her size, he lives in

 Lately I've re-engaged a youthful fascination with the stage, and I can

-frequently be spotted late Friday nights performing in Roanoke
+sometimes be spotted late Friday nights performing in Studio

 poems into stranger stage skits.
-A couple of these I've reprised at the
+Several of these I've reprised at the

 Rhysling Awards Poetry Slan Reading at ReaderCon in Boston, which I've